Aliu18448/LunarProject529/README.md

 # LunarProject521
-This is the multi layer Neural Network project being done for EGEC-529 at CSUF related to using OpenAI Gymnasium
+This is a multi layer Neural Network project being done for EGEC-529 at CSUF related to using OpenAI Gymnasium using Python 3.13.12